24 Extreme values and sensitivity analysis

 24.2.3 Discussion questions

-1. Suppose you were a regulator interested in understanding the effects of whistleblowers on enforcement outcomes.
+Suppose you were a regulator interested in understanding the effects of whistleblowers on enforcement outcomes.
 How might you design an experiment to examine these effects?
 What challenges would you expect to face in implementing your experiment?
-How would the experiment different from the setting of Call et al. (2018)?
+How would the experiment differ from the setting of Call et al. (2018)?

-6. What claim by Kuvvet (2019) are Call et al. (2019) trying to refute regarding the “tipster” variable?
-Do you find this response convincing?
+What claim by Kuvvet (2019) are Call et al. (2019) (quoted above) trying to refute regarding the “tipster” variable?
+Do you find their response convincing?

 24.3 Sensitivity analysis